From the Conformal Anomaly to the Virasoro Algebra: Introduction

 These induce the central extension known as the \emph{Virasoro algebra} $\Vir$ of central charge $\charge \in \C$.
 (We include the central charge in the notation to highlight a correspondence at the level of cocycles.
 See Remark~\ref{rem:Vir_exact_sequence}.)

-A cocycle is obtained from the abstract central extension by picking a section (e.g.\ $\Witt \to \Vir$), which is linear but not a Lie algebra homomorphism, unless the central extension is trivial.
+A cocycle is obtained from the abstract central extension by picking a section (e.g., $\Witt \to \Vir$), which is linear but not a Lie algebra homomorphism, unless the central extension is trivial.
 Different sections give cocycles differing by coboundaries.
-Group cocycles are also obtained from corresponding sections, and for the central extension $\Detrpc(\DiffC)$ defined in~\eqref{eq:def_extension}, there is a convenient section $\globalsectionphi(\phi)$ defined in terms of uniformized representatives of cylinders --- see Equation~\eqref{eq:diffglobalsection} in Section~\ref{section:central_extension}.
-The associated group cocycle may be differentiated to obtain the cocycle $\algcocycle$ of the Lie algebra central extension of $\Witt$ with coefficients in $\R$, see~\ref{thm:main} below.
+Group cocycles are also obtained from corresponding sections by differentiation, and for the central extension $\Detrpc(\DiffC)$ defined in~\eqref{eq:def_extension}, there is a convenient section $\globalsectionphi(\phi)$ defined in terms of uniformized representatives of cylinders --- see Equation~\eqref{eq:diffglobalsection} in Section~\ref{section:central_extension}.
+Even though $\DiffC$ is not a Lie group, its cocycle may still be differentiated via flows of vector fields --- see Equation~\eqref{eq:algebra_cocycle_general}.
+This yields the corresponding cocycle $\algcocycle$ of the Lie algebra central extension of $\Witt$ with coefficients in $\R$, as specified in Theorem~\ref{thm:main}.

-The main result of this article is the explicit computation of this Lie algebra cocycle $[\algcocycle] \in H^2(\Witt, \R)$ of the central extension $\Detrpc(\DiffC)$.
-Our result gives a direct proof that the central extension of $\Diffpan$ induced by real determinant lines of central charge $\charge \in \R$ is trivial.
-Nonetheless, the central extension of $\DiffC$ is nontrivial, and gives the imaginary part of the Gel'fand--Fuks cocyle with the same central charge. \begin{theorem} The Lie algebra of the central extension $\Detrc(\DiffC)$, $\charge \in \R$, with respect to the section $\globalsectionphi(\phi)$ defined in~\eqref{eq:diffglobalsection}, is given by the cocycle
+The main result of this article is the explicit computation of this Lie algebra two-cocycle $[\algcocycle] \in H^2(\Witt, \R)$ of the real central extension $\Detrpc(\DiffC)$.
+Our result gives a direct proof that the central extension of real vector fields $\VectR$ induced by real determinant lines of central charge $\charge \in \R$ is trivial.
+Nonetheless, the central extension of complex vector fields $\Witt$ is nontrivial, and gives the imaginary part of the Gel'fand--Fuks cocyle with the same central charge.